Near Stephens City in Frederick County, Virginia — The American South (Mid-Atlantic)

 Location.
 39° 6.569′ N, 78° 12.232′ W. Marker is near Stephens City, Virginia, in Frederick County.
 Marker is at the intersection of Valley Pike (U.S. 11) and Springdale Road (County Route 649), on the right when traveling north on Valley Pike.
+Just to the north of the bridge over Opequon Creek.
 Touch for map.
-Just to the north of the bridge over Opequon Creek.
 Marker is in this post office area: Stephens City VA 22655, United States of America.
+Touch for directions.

 Also see . . .
 Genealogy of the Hite Family.
 (Submitted on September 2, 2007, by Craig Swain of Leesburg, Virginia.)

 Some of the stones from Hite’s Fort were used to build a marker in downtown Winchester denoting the actions in the locality related to the French and Indian Wars.